MetricSign

 Common causes

-• 3Manually adding AUTO_INCREMENT to a second column without removing it from the first
+• 3Manually adding AUTO_INCREMENT to a second column during an ALTER TABLE without first removing it from the original column.

 How to fix it

-1. 1Step 1: Identify which columns have AUTO_INCREMENT: `SHOW CREATE TABLE your_table;`
+1. 1Step 1: Identify which columns currently carry AUTO_INCREMENT: `SHOW CREATE TABLE your_table;` — look for every column with AUTO_INCREMENT in the output.

-2. 2Step 2: Remove AUTO_INCREMENT from all but the primary key column: `ALTER TABLE your_table MODIFY COLUMN secondary_col INT NOT NULL;`
+3. 3Step 3: Remove AUTO_INCREMENT from the extra column(s): `ALTER TABLE your_table MODIFY COLUMN secondary_col INT NOT NULL;` — repeat for each extra AUTO_INCREMENT column.

 Frequently asked questions